-After contentious debate and a handful of Republican state lawmakers breaking from their party to vote against it, a controversial bill limiting classroom instruction on sexual orientation and gender identity is headed to the governor's desk.
+After contentious debate and a handful of Republican state lawmakers breaking from their party to vote against it, a controversial bill limiting classroom instruction on sexual orientation and gender identity has been signed by the governor.

 HB 1557, which opponents have dubbed “Don't Say Gay,” is officially known as the “Parental Rights in Education” bill.
 It passed out of the Senate on Tuesday after House lawmakers approved it last month.